OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

     * Many more 27001 controls (See OpenCRE link)
     * [OpenCRE](https://www.opencre.org/cre/862-452)
   * Particularity 1: don't just protect the data in the live system - also protect the data in the development environment as it is real data - since it is needed to train a model.
+  * Particularity 2: elements in the AI development environment (data, code, configuration & parameters) require extra protection as they are prone to attacks to manipulate model behaviour (called *poisoning*)
-  * Particularity 2: source code, configuration, and parameters are typically critical intellectual property in AI
+  * Particularity 3: source code, configuration, and parameters are typically critical intellectual property in AI

 * DEVSECURITY.
 Make sure that the AI development infrastructure is part of the security management system, regarding people, process and technology perspective.
 E.g. screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.
 * SEGREGATEDATA.
 Store data in a separated environment with restricted access.